vanmarcke/ocr_projet8_ToDo_List/CONTRIBUTING.md

-# ToDo & Co - Project Contribution Guidelines
+# ToDo&Co - Project Contribution Guidelines

 If you wish to contribute to the improvement of this project, your contribution is welcome!